CamiloSaboA-csv/CamiloSaboA-csv/README.md

 | <a href="https://github.com/anuraghazra/github-readme-stats"><img align="center" src="https://github-readme-stats.vercel.app/api?username=CamiloSaboA-csv&show_icons=true&hide_title=true&theme=buefy&hide_border=true&count_private=true&hide=stars" alt="CamiloSaboA-csv's github stats" /></a> | <a href="https://github.com/anuraghazra/github-readme-stats"><img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=CamiloSaboA-csv&layout=compact&theme=buefy&hide_border=true" /></a> |
 | ------------- | ------------- |

-### Software Developer, problem solver, with over 3 years of experience in the I.T industry providing solutions and value to clients and organizations.
+### Software Developer, problem solver, with experience in the I.T. industry since 2020 providing solutions and value to clients and organizations.

-#### Hello world, my name is Camilo Andrés Sabogal Aristizábal and I'm a passionate self-taught developer who loves learning new things and enjoys solving problems.
+#### Hello world, my name is Camilo Andrés Sabogal Aristizábal and I'm a Explorer of new technologies, lover of collaborative environments and communities with continuous growth.
+Convinced that success is achieved with interdisciplinary teams.
+In love and enthusiast of code, software development and hardware.

+#### Geological engineer specialized in Analytics and data science.
+Working hard to be a better software developer.

+#### Looking to connect with groups or people with whom you share passions to continue building communities and colleagues.

-#### I am a web 3.0 enthusiast, enjoy building stuff, collaborating with people from across the globe, and a good cup of coffee.
+#### I am a machine learning and development enthusiast , enjoy building stuff, collaborating with people from across the globe, and a good cup of coffee.

+Interests/Skills: Python, Mongo, MLOps, Spark, GIS, Solidity, Blockchain, 3D Modeling and Machine learning applied to the processing and use of Big Data.

 ### Langugages and Tools (familiar with but not limited to):